krishnaagarwal1506/Solo-leveling/README.md

 # Solo Leveling React App

-This is a Fan Page of popular korean commic Solo Leveling
+This is a Fan Page of popular korean comic Solo Leveling

 ## Project Images